mjpost/bibsearch/README.md

     bibsearch add bib://acl

 Other collections available include ICML and NIPS.
+Type `bibsearch add bib://list` for a complete list.

 You can also add your own files, either locally or via URL.